Skip to content

 model: The LLM model configuration injected in place of an os env var.

-Gen generates: gen_def/pydantic/environment.py (compiled from def/environment.yaml), and — for any function that lists the entry — a <name>_env dataclass plus an env field on that function's context.
+generate static generates: gen_def/pydantic/environment.py (compiled from def/environment.yaml, one PascalCase class per entry), and — for any function that lists the entry — a <function_name>_env dataclass with one field per declared entry, plus an env field on that function's context.

 telemetry